-$$u(n+1) = y(n) = W^{out}x(n), \tag{6b}$$
+$$u(n+1) = y(n) = W^{out}x(n),$$ (6b)

-In the results below, the input vector u consists of the following feature variables: the NINO3 index, the thermocline depth anomalies h_W and h_E averaged over the regions 5°N-5°S ×120°E-180°E, and 5°N-5°S ×180°E-290°E, respectively and the zonal surface wind-speed anomalies τ_C averaged over the area 5°N-5°S × 145°E-190°E. We chose to use zonal surface wind-speed instead Instead of directly using the wind stress, as the noise in the Stochastic ZC modelis applied directly to the zonal surface wind-stress anomalies, zonal surface wind-speed anomalies have been used as a proxy.
+In the results below, the input vector u consists of the following feature variables: the NINO3 index, the thermocline depth anomalies $h_W$ and $h_E$ averaged over the regions 5°N-5°S ×120°E-180°E, and 5°N-5°S ×180°E-290°E, respectively and the zonal surface wind-speed anomalies $\tau_C$ averaged over the area 5°N-5°S × 145°E-190°E. Instead of directly using zonal

+- 120 surface wind-stress anomalies, zonal surface wind-speed anomalies have been used as a proxy.
 The two variables are inherently correlated through the bulk formula (2) and therefore convey similar information.
 However, a key distinction arises from how noise is introduced in the ZC model, specifically in the form of random zonal wind-stress anomalies.
-This leads to random local fluctuations in the zonal wind stress (see Section 2.1).
-This strategy helps mitigate the risk of wind-stress signal, which are inherently difficult for the RC to overfit the noise present in the training data.
-In addition predict and reproduce.
-In contrast, the surface wind-speed anomaly signal is smoother and more predictable, making it easier for the RC to learn and generalize efficiently.
+This leads to random local fluctuations in the zonal wind-stress signal, which are inherently difficult for the RC to predict and reproduce.
+In contrast, the surface wind-speed anomaly signal is smoother and more predictable, making it easier for the RC to learn and generalize - 125 efficiently.

-In addition to the previous variables, a sine signal with a period of 12 months representing-12-month period was included to represent the seasonal cyclewas added such that $N_u = 5$, such that $N_u = 5$.
+In addition to the previous variables, a sine signal with a 12-month period was included to represent the seasonal cycle, such that $N_u = 5$ .
 Although a combination of sine and cosine signals is required to identify uniquely each month of the year, we found that including both made little difference in performance.
 Therefore, to minimize the number of input variables and reduce the complexity of the learned function, we decided to use only the sine signal.
-The output vector consists of the same variables as in the input except for the sine signal, hence $N_y = 4$.
+The output vector consists of the same variables as in the input except for the sine signal, hence $N_y = 4$ .
 In self-evolving mode, the sine signal encoding the seasonal cycle is provided as an external input rather than generated directly by the RC.

-135 2.3 CNOP computation
+2.3 CNOP computation

-$$J(v{0\delta}) = \max{C(v_0) < \delta} J(v_0), \tag{7b}$$
+$$J(v{0\delta}) = \max{C(v_0) \le \delta} J(v_0), \tag{7b}$$